spandanaerukull/Terraform2/readme.md

 Common or shared configurations (such as variable definitions) are placed in the main variables.tf file at the root level.
 Then, each environment folder only includes the non-common or environment-specific values.
+# pros
+no need to duplicate the code
+consistancy
+# cons
+should be very cautions changes done in dev may go to prod also by mistake
+# if we want to use this terraform.tfvars we shuld need full calirity what we are doing and where we are working
+# it is good for samll projects not for big projects